 - UMKC GRE code: 6872

-*The GRE is not required for admission If the applicant has attained a Master of Arts, Master of Science, or a professional degree.
+*The GRE is not required for admission If the applicant has attained a Master of Arts, Master of Science, or a professional degree from a U.S.-accredited institution.

 TOEFL or IELTS Score